JonasBernard/TU-Darmstadt-Moodle-Wrapper/README.md

 ![Screenshot to illustrate the app](img/screenshot_1.png)

 ## Disclaimer
-Neither is this an official project by the TU Darmstadt or Moodle.
+This is not an official project of either TU Darmstadt or Moodle.
 This is just started by me, a student at the TU Darmstadt, that has too much spare time.

 ## You can download and install the app for free [here](https://f-droid.org/de/packages/de.jonasbernard.tudarmstadtmoodlewrapper/).